plu5/plu5.github.io/_devlog/13-microphone-threshold-notification.md

 {% include figure.html file="devlog/260414184333-d13-codeblock-logical-lines-indicators.png" name="Screenshot: Logical lines indicators on a code block" %}

+You could also make this into line numbers by incrementing a CSS counter on each lineno.
+The hard bit is to align it.
+I think line numbers are clutter and a waste of space.
+If you want to point something out in the code, you could and should do it with comments, as it's actually hardcoded in the content and not going to change in future or based on the environment the code is displayed in.
+These indicators take no extra space.

 I think it's nice to be able to see the logical lines, but this is so subtle now, is it really worth adding?
 It goes against my ideal of not complicating things unless you have a very good reason.

-It's the one I am most likely to add because I can't see how it would break, at worst it would not be visible, which is no different from normal.
+It's the method I am most likely to use because I can't see how it would break, at worst it would not be visible, which is no different from normal.
 If I disable JavaScript for example, we just don't get indicators, but nothing is broken.

 Well, fuck it, if I am wrong in my assumptions I would like to find out, so let's add it.
 Commit [ec70765](https://github.com/plu5/plu5.github.io/commit/ec707655c2fce2629c2cad2c2b4236ffcc23dae0).

-## Site: ASCII blocks and broken on Adwaita
+## Site: ASCII blocks
 I think I talked about it before, old versions of Webkit on iOS (~2020) have a bug in code blocks that are not supposed to wrap where if the first character of a line is not whitespace, it wraps, overlapping whatever is on its way.
 I always have to pay attention in ASCII art or anything else that is not meant to wrap that the first character in each line is space.
 On modern devices it's not a problem, but I still want it to work for people with old devices, 2020 is not even that long ago.
 It comes up again because adding a pseudoelement before the line that is not space triggers it as well apparently.

 The workaround is the same as I use for Braille, put it in its own custom code block instead of in a plaintext code block.
 This is done by declaring it as a language that does not exist in Rouge.
 I talked about it and showed how it changes the DOM in [devlog 3](https://ck.is-a.dev/devlog/3-braille-display-concerns).
 It will wrap by default, so have to add the usual CSS: